BNSC1/android-notes/README.md

 `GlobalScope`: cannot be canceled

 `Mutex().withLock()`: protect all modifications of the shared state with a critical section that is never executed concurrently

-`Semaphore`: a synchronization mechanism that allows a fixed number of threads or coroutines to access a shared resource simultaneously.
-It maintains a count of the number of permits available, and each thread or coroutine that wants to access the resource has to acquire a permit before proceeding.
-The permits are released back to the semaphore when the resource is no longer needed, allowing other threads or coroutines to acquire them.

 `CoroutineExceptionHandler` only catches unhandled exception, that is, if the block already handles the exception, it will not be triggered